babasamo2001/babasamo2001/README.md

 - 👋 Hi, I’m @babasamo2001
 - 👀 I’m interested in MERN stack
-- 🌱 I’m in my 7th month of fast learning
-- 💞️ I’m looking to collaborate on MERN's related activities/projects/tutorials
+- 💞️ I’m looking to collaborate on MERN stack related projects
 - 📫 How to reach me babasamo2001@yahoo.com

 <!---